Getting Started with MCXW23-EVK

 2.2 Jump Start Your Design with the MCUXpresso SDK

-The NXP extension adds tools to help add software repositories into the Visual Studio Code workspace.
-The software repository can be provided from three sources:
+The NXP extension provides tools that add software repositories to the VS Code workspace.
+The software repository can be accesed from three sources:

 1. Click on the MCUXpresso extension Icon

-2. Click on the “QUICKSTART PANEL” tab and then click on the "Import repositoty" button.
-After pressing that button a new import window will appear on your IDE
+2. Click on the “QUICKSTART PANEL” tab and then click on the "Import Repository" button, then after pressing that button, a new import window will appear on your integrated development environment (IDE)

 3. MCUXpresso SDK Step 1

-4. Select the “Remote” option to import the provided SDK files
+4. Select the “REMOTE” option to import the SDK files

-5. Browse to the Repository options by clicking on the arrow button and search for "MCUXpresso SDK - 24.12 or newer" option
+5. Access the Repository options by clicking on the arrow button where you will search for "MCUXpresso SDK - 24.12" or newer

-6. Browse to the Revision options by clicking on the arrow button and search for version "v25.09.00" or newer
+6. Access the Revision options by clicking on the arrow button where you will search for version "v25.09.00" or newer

-8. Click on Import button and wait for the installation
+8. Click Import button and wait for the installation

 9. MCUXpresso SDK Step 2